 The College has a tradition of commissioning high quality modern buildings, beginning with Hartland House.
-This was designed by Giles Gilbert Scott, begun in 1937, and finished with an addition to the eastern end in 1973: it is listed Grade II.
-In it, you will find the College library, the Junior Common Room (for undergraduates) and Senior Common Room (for tutors), some tutors’ rooms, the Academic Office, Treasury, Development Office, and the Principal's Office.
+This was designed by Sir Giles Gilbert Scott, begun in 1937, and finished with an addition to the eastern end in 1973: it is listed Grade II.
+It houses the College library, the Junior Common Room (for undergraduates) and Senior Common Room (for tutors), some tutors’ rooms, the Academic Office, Treasury, and the Principal's Office.

 The Claire Palley Building and Mary Ogilvie Lecture Theatre were designed by the Alec French Partnership, and constructed in 1992; the buildings received an RIBA Regional Award in 1993.
 The Claire Palley Building comprises 45 study-bedrooms, all of them en suite.
 The adjoining Mary Ogilvie Lecture Theatre has a 148-seat capacity.

 Trenaman House was constructed in 1995, and received an Oxford Preservation Trust Award in 1996.
-It offers 26 study-bedrooms, all en suite, in addition to the Middle Common Room (for post-graduates) and IT suite.
+It offers 26 study-bedrooms, all en suite, in addition to the St Anne’s Coffee Shop (STACS) and Fitness Rooms.

 The Ruth Deech Building was designed by Kohn Pedersen Fox (KPF), and constructed in 2003-05; it received the 2006 award for Technical Excellence from the Chartered Institute of Architectural Technologists.
-The Ruth Deech Building provides 113 study-bedrooms, all en suite, enabling St Anne’s to offer almost all undergraduates a room in College throughout their academic course.
-In addition, it contains the new College Lodge, three seminar rooms, a 100-seat lecture theatre, and a dining area.
+It provides 113 study-bedrooms, all en suite.
+In addition, it contains the College Lodge, three seminar rooms, a 100-seat lecture theatre, and a dining area.

 St Anne’s also owns one building outside the College site: Robert Saunders House, built in 1996, an 80-room hall of residence for post-graduate students located in the heart of Summertown (a 5-minute cycle ride north of the College).